-NON-BIKER friends and family are very welcome as there are many activities to do during the day in and around Ordino.
-We will arrange to meet up with the bikers for lunch.
+Non-biker friends and family are very welcome as there are many activities to do during the day in and around Ordino.
+At least twice during the week, we will arrange to meet up with the bikers for lunch.

 Arrival at Barcelona airport you will then take the transfer service to our hotel in Ordino.
 (Service every 2 hours until 22.00 hours.)